DS-100/debugging-guide/content/autograder_gradescope.md

 :alt: Autograder Results.
 In a red box 'The autograder failed to respond in the expected amount of time.
 If the autograder continues to fail, contact your course staff for help in debugging this issue.
 Make sure to include a link to this page so they can help you most effectively.
 ```

 it means that the Gradescope autograder failed to execute in the expected amount of time.
-TThis could be due to an inefficiency in your code or an issue on Gradescope's end, so we recommend resubmitting and allowing the autograder to rerun.
+This could be due to an inefficiency in your code or an issue on Gradescope's end, so we recommend resubmitting and allowing the autograder to rerun.
 If the issue persists after a few attempts, you may need to investigate your code for inefficiencies.

 For example, if you rerun all cells in your Jupyter notebook and notice that some cells take significantly longer to run than others, you might need to optimize those cells.
 Keep in mind that the time it takes to run all tests in your Jupyter notebook is not equivalent to the time it takes on Gradescope/Pensieve.
 However, it is proportional—if your notebook runs slowly on Datahub, it will likely run even more slowly on Gradescope/Pensieve, as the difference in runtime is amplified.